daattali/beautiful-jekyll/_posts/2020-11-13-one-important-thing-to-do-when-you-feel-confused-about-your-direction.md

 >
 > Don’t be afraid to use “productive procrastination” to help you solve a big problem.
 It might take a few days or even a few weeks but often times a break is just what you need to get clear and find a new solution."

-And last month was the launch of a special project to me that I worked on slowly, over many months.
-Simplify your life at home: a course for busy moms launches today.
+And last month was the launch of a special project to me that I worked on slowly, over many months: [Simplify your life at home: a course for busy moms](www.eastcoastkelly.com/course).
 I truly took my time.
 Pausing and making sure it was the right direction...Every step of the way said "yes"!
 So I was celebrating in the slow and steady with the launch (round two coming early next year 🤗).
 Here's the [link](www.eastcoastkelly.com/course) if you'd like to check it out.

 Cheers,